 Smaller maintenance or common charges also save you money for a lower mortgage.
 However, the key is to make sure the board is wise in its spending.
 You will want to ensure that they are maintaining the building properly.
 Otherwise, if they keep it artificially low, the board will raise it or impose a special assessment when an emergency arises.

 Your attorney can help you determine this when they conduct their due diligence.

 Smaller carbon footprintSmaller carbon footprint

-A study conducted by the city showed that the Big Apple’s greenhouse gas emissions were much lower on a per capita basis than the rest of the country.
+A study conducted by the city showed that the Big Apple’s greenhouse gas emissions were much lower per capita than the rest of the country.
 Furthermore, the city’s emissions per metric ton fell by 15% from 2005 to 2016, despite population and economic growth.

 Small thoughts, a big payoffSmall thoughts, a big payoff

 Thinking small in real estate is not only a practical necessity for many New Yorkers; it also may provide financial and other benefits.
 These include a cozy setting and a lower monthly obligation.
-According to a survey conducted a few years ago, the city’s residents spent about 65% of their income on rent.
-So while others may brag about the size of their apartment, you can laugh all the way to the bank.
+According to a survey conducted a few years ago, residents spent about 65% of their income on rent.
+So while others may brag about the size of their apartment, you can laugh at the bank.